Wish you could charge more at your agency but not ready to switch to value-based pricing? Use value-anchoring!

 Value-anchoring helps you think like a consultant

-People keep bemoaning the rise of consulting firms in providing marketing services.
-In fact, four of the top 10 agencies are consultancies (Accenture Interactive, Deloitte Digital, IBM iX, and PwC).
+Many agencies have bemoaned the rise of consulting firms in providing marketing services.
+In fact—in 2017, four of the top 10 agencies were consultancies (Accenture Interactive, Deloitte Digital, IBM iX, and PwC).
 Those four firms grossed $13.2 billion in marketing services revenue.

 Wanna beat ’em?
 Join ’em—think like a consultant.
 This includes treating things like a business challenge, not merely a marketing or design challenge.
 Business people think about results and ROI, rather than creative oomph alone.